ccondrup/mage-reset/README.md

 - **reset_extensions_data** - empties tables holding customer data for various extensions.

+- **reset_log_data** - will empty the Magento logs for visitors, urls etc. These tables usually grow quite large over time and not all merchants are interested in the data.

 Please contribute!
 Improved code, more extensions, tips or constructive criticism are all very welcome